 Incorporated October 31, 1916

-Spanish explorer, Juan Rodriguez Cabrillo, first sighted the white-sand beach and pine forest of Carmel 50 years after Columbus discovered America.
+The history of Carmel began with Spanish explorer, Juan Rodriguez Cabrillo’s, first sighting of the white-sand beach and pine forest of Carmel 50 years after Columbus discovered America.
 In 1602, another venturesome Spaniard, Sebastian Vizcaino, and three Carmelite friars found a river valley that they named “El Rio Carmelo.”
 On June 3, 1771, Father Junipero Serra founded the second California mission, which still stands on the edge of present day Carmel-by-the-Sea.
 The mission was secularized in 1833 and the City of Carmel incorporated on October 31, 1916.

 The small village of Carmel-by-the-Sea represents a microcosm of everything that has contributed to the California dream — independence, creativity and tireless spirit.
 Carmel’s early residents, which included authors George Sterling and Jack London and poet Robinson Jeffers, settled in Carmel in tents, built smoky fires in the woods, picnicked on the beach and cooked abalone stew in the fireplace.